Gold Prices Rally After Weak Jobs Report

 A longer period without rate increases buoys gold because the precious metal struggles to compete with yield-bearing assets like Treasurys when borrowing costs rise.
 Division among Fed officials about when to raise rates has been one of the factors pushing gold prices to their highest level of the year in recent weeks.

-The dollar edged lower after Friday's report, which also supported metals prices.
+The dollar edged lower immediately after Friday's report, which also supported metals prices.
 A weaker dollar makes gold cheaper for foreign buyers.
-The WSJ Dollar Index, which tracks the U.S. currency against 16 others, was recently down 0.1%.

 Continue Reading Below